openKolibri/klais-16/readme.md

 | Wuxi I-CORE Electronics | AiP1640  |

 #### Microcontroller
 STMicroelectronics's [STM8S003] is a very low-cost microcontroller for cost sensitive applications, but provides a reasonable host of features.
-It has a wide votlage range of `2.95V` to `5.5V`, internal 16Mhz clock, UART that can be clocked at up to 1Mbps, plenty of timers, and 28 I/O. As well as other features that are not being used like a 10b ADC, SPI/I2C hardware, and low power modes.
+It has a wide voltage range of `2.95V` to `5.5V`, internal 16Mhz clock, UART that can be clocked at up to 1Mbps, plenty of timers, and 28 I/O. As well as other features that are not being used like a 10b ADC, SPI/I2C hardware, and low power modes.

 ![IMG-STM8S003]